mitsudani/mit-apod/README.md

-# NASA's Astronomy Picture of the Day
+# NASA's Astronomy Picture of the Day :stars:

 A small app that uses NASA's APOD (Astronomy Picture of the Day) open API